Unley Physiotherapy Team

 Gregory graduated in BSC (Physiotherapy) at the University of South Australia in 1996.
 He spent 11 years gaining experience in the UK, including six years as Head Physiotherapist at Lords Cricket Ground.
 He has a special interest in dry needling, posture and stability issues, as well as sporting injuries.
 Currently he is the director of Unley Physiotherapy.
 He has also attained the following roles in the golf industry: Physiotherapist for the Men’s, Ladies and Junior Golf Squads SA and Consultant Physiotherapist for Golf Australia.

-Maryanne has a Bachelor for Applied Science Physiotherapy and a Master of Applied Science (Manipulative Physiotherapy).
+Maryanne obtained her Bachelor of Applied Science Physiotherapy in 1991 and completed her Master of Applied Science (Manipulative Physiotherapy) in 1996.
 Maryanne is trained in advanced Pilates and supervises Pilates programmes for our patients as part of our services.
-In 2000, she volunteered in Sydney at the Olympics.
+In 2000, she worked as a volunteer in Sydney at the Olympics.